AndreiStefanie/master-ubb-distributed-systems/01_02_mfpc/project/README.md

 ## Concurrency control

+> Postgres uses by default [Read Committed Isolation Level](https://www.postgresql.org/docs/current/transaction-iso.html#XACT-READ-COMMITTED) which

 The concurrency control model is MVCC and is implemented as follows:

 - Each transaction is identified by an ID - `txid`.
-This is a monotonically increasing sequence number managed by [Redis](https://redis.io/) with [AOF](https://redis.io/docs/management/persistence/#append-only-file) enabled and `fsync` for every operation.
-Redis was chosen for being single threaded and for offering an [atomic operation](https://redis.io/commands/incr/) for this use case.
+This is a monotonically increasing sequence number ~~managed by [Redis](https://redis.io/) with [AOF](https://redis.io/docs/management/persistence/#append-only-file) enabled and `fsync` for every operation.
+Redis was chosen for being single threaded and for offering an [atomic operation](https://redis.io/commands/incr/) for this use case~~
+- Each transaction is stored in the `mvcc.transactions` table in Postgres. (txid, timestamp, status).
+The `txid` is based on the `GENERATED AS IDENTITY` feature of [CREATE TABLE](https://www.postgresql.org/docs/15/sql-createtable.html).
-- Each record (row in Postgres and node in Neo4j) also contains `txid_min`, `txid_max`
+- Each data record (row in Postgres and node in Neo4j) contains `txid_min`, `txid_max`
+- `txid_min` indicates the transaction that created the row
+- `txid_max` indicates the transaction that deleted the row. `UPDATE` also counts as deletion since a new row (version) is created.

 ### Deadlocks